 Since the introduction of new tax laws, the burden upon private landlords is now stretched to breaking point and this has caused many private landlords to withdraw their properties from the marketplace and sell up.
 This causes even greater strain upon an already grave crisis.
 The simple answer to this problem is to build more housing.
 Typically, this is a problem in itself.
 Suppose you already owned the land, the build cost would be minimum £100,000 for a reasonably well appointed family home.
 This is the principle reason why property developers tend to stay away from social housing and why the volume developers market their sites as having an allowance for affordable homes (well spotted; affordable to who?) or simply promise to build social housing elsewhere then never really get round to it.

-What I would like to do is to build as many homes as I possibly can and fill them with people from the Local Authority waiting lists.
-Historically, I have presented the Business Angel community with several development schemes for social housing and without any exception, the stumbling block has always been:-
+it is our mission and one of our core pledges, to build as many homes as I possibly can and fill them with people from the Local Authority waiting lists.

 A mistake that developers often make is just taking into account the cost of actually building a project.
 Not many ever think of maintenance or ongoing costs.
 A long time ago, we started to adopt the whole life costs theory of construction.
 This is very simple to understand: